 32Check Out The Colourful Bark Of The Rainbow Eucalyptus

 The rainbow eucalyptus (or rainbow gum) is another must-see natural wonder of the world.
 It is found in some regions of South East Asia.
-These trees shed patches of their outer bark at different times, and darken to various shades of green, blue, purple, maroon, and orange tones.
-The colours deepen as the peeled bark ages and lose chlorophyll.
+These trees shed patches of their outer bark at different times and darken to various shades of green, blue, purple, maroon, and orange tones.
+The colours deepen as the peeled bark ages and loses chlorophyll.

 Where to see: the forests of the Philippines and Indonesia

 33View The Dragon Blood Trees That Look Like Massive Umbrellas

 These unusual umbrella-like tees (dracaena cinnabari) are often called dragon blood trees and are one of the world’s most breathtaking sights.
 They produce a red-coloured sap (known as dragon’s blood) that gives it its name.

 Where to see: Yemen

 Mount Erebus on Antarctica’s Ross Island is the southernmost active volcano on Earth.
 The sides of the volcano are full of ice caves and vents.
 Its “ice fumaroles,” or snow chimneys, are created when volcanic gases rise through these caves and escape through these vents, and ice towers are formed around them.

 35Another Rainbow Mountain?
 Sign Me Up!